 This raw temperature information is the foundation that Sitemark’s high quality processing and automated anomaly detection is based on.

-Based on our conversations with DJI, the specifications of this new format will be provided by DJI in September 2021. (please note that DJI might change the release date)
+⚠️ Based on our conversations with DJI, the specifications of this new format will be provided by DJI in October 2021. (please note that DJI has postponed the release date)

 Until then, unfortunately we can't accept the thermal data on the platform and therefore we will only support the 48MP Visual Camera.